George Nugent, 1st Marquess of Westmeath

-George Thomas John Nugent, 1st Marquess of Westmeath (17 July 1785 – 5 May 1871), styled Lord Delvin between 1792 and 1814 and known as The Earl of Westmeath between 1814 and 1821, was an Anglo-Irish peer.
+George Thomas John Nugent, 1st Marquess of Westmeath (17 July 1785 – 5 May 1871), styled Lord Delvin between 1792 and 1814 and known as the Earl of Westmeath between 1814 and 1821, was an Anglo-Irish peer.

 Background

 Nugent was born in Clonyn, County Westmeath, the only surviving son of George Frederick Nugent, 7th Earl of Westmeath, and Maryanne, daughter of Major James St John Jeffereyes and Arabella Fitzgibbon.
 His parents divorced in 1796 after his father's discovery of his mother's affair with Augustus Cavendish-Bradshaw, which also resulted in a celebrated action for criminal conversation.
 Both his parents were quickly remarried, his mother to her lover, and his father to Lady Elizabeth Moore, daughter of Charles Moore, 1st Marquess of Drogheda.

 Career

-Lord Westmeath succeeded his father in the earldom in 1814.
+Delvin was an officer in the Coldstream Guards and served in the Egyptian Campaign.
+He succeeded his father in the earldom in December 1814.
+He also succeeded him as Colonel of the Westmeath Militia.
 In 1822, he was created Marquess of Westmeath in the Peerage of Ireland.
 As these were Irish peerages they did not entitle him to an automatic seat in the House of Lords.
-However, in 1831 he was elected an Irish Representative Peer.
+However, in 1831 he was elected an Irish representative peer.
 The same year he was also appointed Lord-Lieutenant of Westmeath, a post he held until his death.